MeghOfficial/timecell-intern-megh_bavarva/README.md

 ## Task 3 – AI-Powered Portfolio Explainer

 - By providing the Task-3 description and earlier used prompt, I generated the code for Task-3.
 It gave me code without the bonus part — just a simple Python script using an LLM API.

-- I used the Gemini model because it has a free API key, and I do not have any paid subscription for OpenAI or Anthropic.
-For confidentiality, I generated and added the key in a `.env` file.
+- I first used the Gemini model because it has a free API key.

 ### Problem faced